Innovative global producers inspire ‘sustainable profitability’ in northern beef production

 It was Michael’s extensive and long-running observation of the northern cattle industry, and its struggle to achieve profitability over the past decade, that inspired him to seek global strategies to help restore strength to the sector through his scholarship, funded by Meat and Livestock Australia (MLA).
 Michael said his commitment to ‘work with nature’ led him to further refine his investigation to exploring holistic business strategies applicable to the northern production region.

 “Our family has owned Wambiana since 1912, so we have been the custodians of this land for over a century.
 It is a responsibility we take seriously and hence we believe it is important for our business to be both economically profitable and ecologically sustainable.
-Achieving profitability in the northern beef industry, in which we operate, has been challenging for many producers and where there is no profit there is usually also no sustainability – the land and pastures are over-utilised and the people in the business become over-worked.
+Achieving profitability in the northern beef industry has been challenging for many producers and where there is no profit there is usually also no sustainability – the land and pastures are over-utilised and the people in the business become over-worked.
 I was keen to look at what other people, from similar environments around the world were doing to work with nature for profitable futures.
 My report highlights the importance of looking at the environment, economics and people as a ‘whole’ as opposed to isolated ‘parts’ when making decisions for your family and grazing business.”

 Specifically, Michael’s research investigated key drivers of ‘sustainable profits’ including: